- Quick Care Guide

 Luckily, today you can grow this historical luxury in your own backyard.
 The price may have gone down, but the elegance and reverence of tea is ever-present in the beautiful Camellia sinensis.
 So, let’s dive into growing, processing, and sipping the world’s favorite beverage.

-Good Products For Growing Tea:
+Good Products At Amazon For Growing Tea:

 - Espoma Organic Holly-Tone Fertilizer

 - Monterey Horticultural Oil